-The good news is that your plan may give you access to lower-cost institutional shares, which are cheaper than different share classes of the same investment bought through an IRA.
-The average equity mutual fund expense ratio for stock funds in 401(k)s was 0.50% in 2020, according to the Investment Company Institute.
+The good news is that your plan may give you access to lower-cost institutional shares, which are cheaper than different share classes of the same investment bought through an independent retirement account (IRA).
+The average equity mutual fund expense ratio for stock funds in 401(k)s was 0.47% in 2021, according to the Investment Company Institute.
 One way to cut costs: Look to see whether your plan offers index funds, which tend to be cheaper than actively managed funds.

 You Can Choose From a Selection of Funds in Your 401(k)

 In a 401(k), your employer will select the investment choices available to employees.
 You, as the employee, can then decide how to allocate your contribution among those available options.
 If you don’t make a selection for your contribution, your money will go to a default choice, likely a money-market fund or a target-date fund.

 Most plans will offer actively managed domestic and international stock funds and domestic bond funds, plus a money-market fund.
 Many plans also offer low-cost index funds.
 (Check to see if your plan offers any of The Best Funds for Your 401(k).)

 Increasingly popular on the 401(k) menu: target-date funds, which nearly 70% of plans offer.
 Over time, this breed of fund typically shifts from a stock-heavy portfolio to a more conservative, bond-heavy portfolio by its target date.